GmbH in Germany: requirements, process, benefits & costs 2025

 Duties of the managing director

-• Careful and legally compliant management of the company
+• careful and legally compliant management of the company

-• Compliance with insolvency filing obligations (in case of inability to pay)
+• compliance with insolvency filing obligations (in case of inability to pay)

-• Filing of tax returns (corporation tax, trade tax, VAT)
+• filing of tax returns (corporation tax, trade tax, VAT)

 Tax obligations

-• Corporation tax: around 15% on profits
+• corporation tax: around 15% on profits (as of 08.01.2026)

-• Trade tax: varies by municipality
+• trade tax: varies by municipality

-• VAT: applied on taxable sales
+• VAT: applied on taxable revenue

 If the managing director fails in these responsibilities, they may be held personally liable, even with their private assets.
 Therefore, these management duties must be taken very seriously.

-Alternative forms and variations of a GmbH
+Alternative forms and variations

-UG (haftungsbeschränkt) – the affordable mini-GmbH
+UG – the affordable mini-GmbH

-An Unternehmergesellschaft, or UG for short, is a popular alternative to the GmbH for those looking to start with a smaller amount of capital.
-The minimum share capital can be as low as one euro, making it much easier to get started.
+An entrepreneurial company with limited liability, or UG, is a popular alternative to the GmbH for those looking to start with a smaller amount of capital.
+The minimum share capital can be as low as €1, making it much easier to get started.
 Like the GmbH, the UG offers limited liability, but it requires the creation of reserves until the capital reaches €25,000.
 This makes it ideal for founders who want a flexible and cost-effective start while still benefiting from the advantages of a limited company.

 gGmbH – the non-profit GmbH